mariacardag/TFM/README.md

 The thesis project consists of the following components:

-1.  <u>Data Harvesting Processing</u>: extraction of parliamentary intervention data from official Spanish Congress and government websites using web scraping techniques.
-This included gathering official transcripts from the XIV Legislature legislative sessions.
+1.  <u>Data Harvesting Processing</u>: extraction of official transcripts belonging to the XIV Legislature period (2019 - 2023) from Spanish Congress and government websites using web scraping techniques, *RSelenium* and *rvest*.
-2.  <u>Data Processing & Interventions Extraction</u>: cleaning of raw text data (removal of HTML, normalization, etc.) and extraction of relevant variables such as speaker gender, political party, interventor name, full intervention text, session agenda, and date.
+2.  <u>Data Processing & Interventions Extraction</u>: standardization and structure raw text data, extracting key fields such as speaker name, party, gender, intervention text, and agenda item.
+   - For texts that deviate from standard formatting, specialized functions like *extraer_orden_dia* and *extraer_orden_dia_excepcion* are used to handle exceptions and ensure consistency across the dataset.
 3.  <u>Data Annotation</u>: usage of OpenAI's gpt-4o-mini model via API to annotate 30,924 interventions.
 For each, the model identified (1) whether sexist content was present, (2) the specific sexist fragment, and (3) the type of sexism according to the theoretical framework of the thesis.
 4.  <u>Data Analysis</u>: descriptive analysis of sexist interventions, including frequency by party and gender, typology distributions, and temporal patterns.
-4.  <u>Machine learning models</u>: development and evaluation of models using NNET, Random Forest, XGBoost, LSTM, and Keras, which were assessed using standard performance metrics (accuracy, F1, AUC).
+5.  <u>Machine learning models</u>: development and evaluation of models using NNET, Random Forest, XGBoost, LSTM, and Keras, which were assessed using standard performance metrics (accuracy, F1, AUC).

 ## Required packages